-Funeral grant: A lump sum is paid equal to 15 days of the deceased's earnings used to calculate the disability pension.
+Funeral grant: A lump sum of 15 days of the deceased's earnings used to calculate the disability pension is paid.

 Benefit adjustment: Benefits are adjusted according to the changes in the legal minimum wage.

 Ministry of Public Administration and Labor provides general supervision.